 Related Post: How Can I Have A Beautiful Voice?

 Singing is all about hearing the music correctly.
-If you're singing and don't quite know how to sing on pitch, or you think you're on the right pitch but you notice your audience looks troubled, you may not have a good musical ear.
+If you're singing and don't know how to sing on pitch or think you're on the right pitch, but you notice your audience looks troubled, you may not have a good musical ear.

-Now I don't want to make it sound like people who are tone deaf can't appreciate music.
-The good thing about music is, whether you have the technical ear for it or not, it can still be an immensely enjoyable form of entertainment that we can all hear well enough to benefit from.
+Now I don't want to make it sound like tone-deaf people can't appreciate music.
+The good thing about music is, whether you have the technical ear for it or not, it can still be a delightful form of entertainment that we can all hear well enough to benefit from.